About Parkinson’s Disease

 How Stem Cell Therapy Works

-Stem cells are harvested from the patient’s own adipose tissue or Human Umbilical cord stem cells, which include fresh cells, proteins, growth factors and other tools necessary to rebuild damaged organ or tissue.
+Stem cells, which include fresh cells, proteins, growth factors and other tools necessary to rebuild damaged organs or tissue.
 Although these substances exist naturally in an individual’s adipose tissue or bone marrow they are usually not released into a person’s bloodstream in sufficient quantities to repair damage throughout the body.

 By liberating the stem cells and relocating them to an affected area, stem cell treatment solves this problem and provides relief to damaged tissues, including central nervous system diseases as is Parkinson’s Disease.

-Another excellent treatment alternative for patients with Parkinson’s disease is Allogeneic pre-differentiated Neural Stem Cells.
+An excellent Stem Cell Therapy alternative for patients with Parkinson’s disease is Allogeneic differentiated Neural Stem Cells.

 What is a Neural Stem Cell?